 “Caps” Annual Rental Increases In Value and Frequency

-“Caps” rental increases to 5 percent plus the percentage change in the cost of living, as defined (i.e. a consumer price index), or 10%, whichever is lower.
+This law “Caps” rental increases to 5 percent plus the percentage change in the cost of living, as defined (i.e. a consumer price index), or 10%, whichever is lower.

 Requires “Just Cause” For All Evictions (And Potential Relocation Expenses)

-Some Exemptions To The New Law Include:
+Exemptions and Examples To The New Law Include:

 Single-family homes and condominiums (“condos”) are EXEMPT, unless owned by a Corporation or Real Estate Investment Trust (“REIT”).